Top ten gap year ideas to inspire you

-You will collaborate with other volunteers in your team, important abilities that both admissions officers and hiring managers covet, allowing you to maximise the value of your gap year for future employment.
+You will collaborate with other volunteers in your team and acquire important abilities that both admissions officers and hiring managers covet, allowing you to maximise the value of your gap year for future employment.

-You’ll get to meet young people from all around the world who are also outside their comfort zones (and social cliques) for the very first time, allowing you to get to know each other in a casual setting.
+You’ll get to meet young people from all around the world who are also outside of their comfort zones and social cliques.
+This will allow you to get to know each other in a casual setting.

-Further Reading: Why Volunteer?
+Further reading: Why volunteer?